Lumacx/Starknet_2025_Narratum/docs/documentation.md

 - **`public/`**: Stores static assets like images, fonts, and other files that are publicly accessible.
 - **`docs/`**: Contains project documentation, including this file and the project blueprint.
 - **`dataconnect/`**: This directory holds the configuration and schema for the DataConnect service, which manages the application's database.
+- **`functions/`**: This directory contains the Firebase Cloud Functions that serve as the backend for certain operations, such as image generation and authentication triggers.
+It is a separate Node.js project managed by `npm`.

 ## 3. Core Features